 Claiming 100% Business Use of a Vehicle

-When you depreciate a car, you have to list on Form 4562 the percentage of its use during the year that was for business.
+When you depreciate a car, you must list on Form 4562 the percentage of its use during the year that was for business.
 Claiming 100% business use of an automobile is red meat for IRS agents.
-They know it's rare for someone to actually use a vehicle 100% of the time for business, especially if no other vehicle is available for personal use.
+They know it's rare for someone to use a vehicle 100% of the time for business, especially if no other vehicle is available for personal use.